-LAT break sequences sent by connected hosts are not always honored until the host has sent the next data character.
-[CSCdi03935]

-Certain LAT implementations generate messages with invalid (non-zero) contents of reserved fields.
-The cisco implementation, adhering to the spec, rejected such invalid messages.
+- LAT break sequences sent by connected hosts are not always honored until the host has sent the next data character.
+[CSCdi03935] - Certain LAT implementations generate messages with invalid (nonzero) contents of reserved fields.
+The Cisco implementation, adhering to the specification, rejected such invalid messages.
 This causes problems communicating with some LAT implementations.
-[CSCdi04803]

-Enabling debug lat-packet may cause a system reload to occur.
-[CSCdi05100] Local Services tacacs last-resort succeed does not work on lines confgured for dynamic assignment of SLIP addresses.
-This problem is fixed in release 8.3(5), 9.0(1), and later releases.
-[CSCdi02330]
+[CSCdi04803] - Enabling debug lat-packet may cause a system reload to occur.
+[CSCdi05100]

-Under circumstances which are not well understood, badly formed tty traps are output when the snmp table becomes corrupted.
-[CSCdi04744]

-Setting the SNMP tsMsgIntervaltim variable to zero prevents any issuance of the message.
-The correct behavior is for the messgae to be issued at intervals decided by the system itself.
-[CSCdi04860]

-Any "authenticated" extended tacacs request will change the user's access class (if the field is set in the packet, the tacacs server supplied leaves it 0 for everything except login and slip address).
+- The tacacs last-resort succeed command does not work on lines configured for dynamic assignment of SLIP addresses.
+[CSCdi02330] - Under circumstances that are not well understood, badly formed tty traps are output when the SNMP table becomes corrupted.
+[CSCdi04744] - Setting the SNMP tsMsgIntervaltim variable to zero prevents any issuance of the message.
+The correct behavior is for the message to be issued at intervals decided by the system itself.
+[CSCdi04860] - Any authenticated extended TACACS request will change the user's access class.
+If the field is set in the packet, the TACACS server supplied leaves it set to zero for everything except the login and SLIP address.
 This should only happen for responses to login requests.
 [CSCdi05175]

-Protocol Translation

-If multiple translate commands from tcp to lat are defined with the same tcp address, but different ports, the software will ignore all but the last of these, and all tcp connections will get translated to the lat host specified in the last translate command entered.
-[CSCdi04702]

-If a router is configured with a unnumbered serial interface and the serial interface is down, the corresponding numbered interface will not respond to IP pings.
-[CSCdi04236]

-IP accounting reports the length of fastswitched IP packets incorrectly.
-[CSCdi04472]

-If a FIN arrives out of order (eg because of a lost packet), then the connection (now in CLOSEWAIT state) will no longer accept the missing packets in between, leaving the connection permanantly paused.
+- If a router is configured with an unnumbered serial interface and the serial interface is down, the corresponding numbered interface will not respond to IP pings.
+[CSCdi04236] - IP accounting reports the length of fast-switched IP packets incorrectly.
+[CSCdi04472] - If a FIN arrives out of order (for example, because of a lost packet), the connection (now in the CLOSEWAIT state) will no longer accept the missing packets in between, leaving the connection permanently paused.
 [CSCdi04615]

-When a router has been up more than approximatly 25 days, tcp connections to VTYs may take 4 to 6 minutes be removed after they have been closed.
-[CSCdi04738]

-Under some obscure conditions (TCP connection receives a RST packet while the connection is closing and we are waiting for data to go to the terminal) TCP does not release all buffers.
+- When a router has been up more than approximately 25 days, TCP connections to VTYs may take 4 to 6 minutes to be removed after they have been closed.
+[CSCdi04738] - Under some obscure conditions (TCP connection receives an RST packet while the connection is closing, and you are waiting for data to go to the terminal), TCP does not release all buffers.
 Eventually this causes the interface input queue to fill up.
 The router must be reloaded in order to clear up this condition.
-This problem is not so serious because the condition occurs infrequently.
-[CSCdi04957]

-The success rate for the ping command may incorrectly report a low success if ping is run for a very long time.
+This problem is not so serious because it occurs infrequently.
+[CSCdi04957] - The success rate for the ping command may incorrectly report a low success if ping is run for a very long time.
 The counter containing the successful ping count overflows.
-[CSCdi05163] TN3270
+[CSCdi05163]